 - The scientists decided to test this hypothesis and analyze the fossilized eggs of Protoceratops and Mussaurus.

-- The research involved performing multiple different tests that allowed to reconstruct the chemical composition of eggs.
+- The research involved performing multiple tests that allowed to reconstruction of the chemical composition of eggs.

 - The researchers also compared the obtained data with similar information gained from the eggs of crocodiles and birds.